cuttle-fish-my/GM-Guided-DG/README.md

-# Gradient-Guided Adaptive Domain Generalization for Cross Modality MRI Segmentation
+# Gradient-Map-Guided Adaptive Domain Generalization for Cross Modality MRI Segmentation
 ## Guidelines
 ### 0. Platform Support
 We only guarantee the correctness of the code on the following platform: